cloubrain/datacollector_old/vmware/README.md

   java -jar collect.jar <your.config.file>

-Will create image files of visualization for your data: java -jar collect.jar visualization
+Create image files of visualization for your data: java -jar collect.jar visualization

+TODO: just keep everything simple and will update with more details.